Natural gas furnaces need adequate space and airflow to run properly.

 - Used filters

 If you have a cat, place your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors all over your home.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could circulate the unpleasant odors all over your home.

 Related: Is it Time for Furnace Service or Replacement?

 Request Expert Furnace Service

-Whether you want furnace replacement or regular maintenance in Huntingburg, Dearing's Service & Solutions can expertly handle your needs.
-Our highly trained technicians can work on any HVAC model or brand.
+Whether you need furnace replacement or routine maintenance in Huntingburg, Dearing's Service & Solutions can expertly meet your needs.
+Our highly trained technicians can repair any HVAC model or brand.

 Call us at 812-200-5844 or use our online scheduler to request an appointment right away.